 “Elegant, eloquent, and elegiac, Kuhlken’s novels sing an old melody, at the same time haunting and beautiful.”
 Novelist Don Winslow

-Readers are encouraged to start with a single book, as each of them were created to stand alone, or begin with one of the four parts, whichever suits their historical interest.
+Readers are encouraged to start with any book in the collection, as each was created to stand alone, or begin with the first book of whichever of the four parts most suits their historical interest.

-The Biggest Liar in Los Angeles: (L.A.
-1926) Unless a famous evangelist will take agnostic Tom Hickey into her confidence, he may never learn if the Ku Klux Klan lynched his friend.
+The Biggest Liar in Los Angeles: (1926) Unless a famous evangelist will take agnostic Tom Hickey into her confidence, he may never learn if the Ku Klux Klan lynched his friend.
 San Diego Book Awards Best Mystery.

-The Good Know Nothing: (L.A., Tucson, and McCloud, CA. 1936) Author of The Treasure of the Sierra Madre, an outlaw who may be the Sundance Kid, and publishing magnate William Randolph Hearst stand between Tom and the truth about the disappearance of his father.
+The Good Know Nothing: (1936) Author of The Treasure of the Sierra Madre, an outlaw who may be the Sundance Kid, and publishing magnate William Randolph Hearst stand between Tom and the truth about the disappearance of his father.
 Los Angeles Book Festival Best Mystery Award.

-The Venus Deal: (San Diego, Mount Shasta, Denver, Tijuana, 1942) A gifted jazz singer leaves her job at Tom Hickey’s San Diego nightclub to avenge the sexual crimes of a spiritualist guru.
+The Venus Deal: (1942) A gifted jazz singer leaves her job at Tom Hickey’s San Diego nightclub to avenge the sexual crimes of a spiritualist guru.

-The Loud Adios: San Diego, Tijuana, 1943) With the whole world at war, Tom is an MP at the border when he discovers Nazis plotting to make Baja California a German colony.
+The Loud Adios: (1943) With the whole world at war, Tom is an MP at the border when he discovers Nazis plotting to make Baja California a German colony.
 PWA Best First P.I.
 Novel.

-The Angel Gang: Lake Tahoe, San Diego, L.A.
-1950) An L.A. mob’s beef against Tom leads to the kidnapping of pregnant Wendy Hickey.
+The Angel Gang: (1950) An L.A. mob’s beef against Tom leads to the kidnapping of pregnant Wendy Hickey.
 Alone, Tom can’t save her, but with the help of the Nevada mob and Tahoe’s resident angels, maybe . . .

-The Do-Re-Mi: (Rural Northern California, 1971) The Hickey’s adopted son Alvaro, a musician booked at a folk festival, flees from a murder accusation.
-His brother Clifford’s best chance of proving him innocent requires the help of hippies and Jesus freaks.
+The Do-Re-Mi: (1971) The Hickey’s adopted son Alvaro, a musician booked at a folk festival, flees from a murder accusation.
+His brother Clifford’s best chance of proving him innocent requires the help of a lovely Jesus freak.
 Shamus Best Novel finalist.

-The Vagabond Virgins: (San Diego, Rural Baja California, 1979) When a heavenly apparition appears in Baja California rallying the faithful to overthrow the corrupt Mexican government, Alvaro Hickey joins her crusade.
+The Vagabond Virgins: (1979) When a heavenly apparition appears in Baja California rallying the faithful to overthrow the corrupt Mexican government, Alvaro Hickey joins her crusade.

-Midheaven (Lake Tahoe, 1974) Jodi McGee, whom readers will meet again in The Very Least and the Answer to Everything, tells the haunting story of her treacherous eighteenth year and the battle between her quest for God and her love for a dedicated and troubled atheist.
+Midheaven (1974) Jodi McGee, whom readers will meet again in The Very Least and the Answer to Everything, tells the haunting story of her treacherous eighteenth year and the battle between her quest for God and her love for a troubled atheist.

-The Very Least: (San Diego, Tijuana, Lake Tahoe, 1985) A dear friend of Clifford’s cousin Bo crosses the border on the run from a charge of molesting children in a church nursery school.
-After journalist Clifford offers to help Bo clear her friend, he infuriates dangerous cholos, politicians, and tycoons on both sides of the border.
+The Very Least: (1985) A dear friend of Clifford’s cousin Bo crosses the border on the run from a charge of molesting children in a church nursery school.
+After journalist Clifford offers to help, he infuriates dangerous cholos, politicians, and tycoons on both sides of the border.

-the Answer to Everything: (1990) Attorney Alvaro Hickey assists in the murder of a Tijuana cartel sicaro then becomes the murderer’s lawyer.
-The cartel, which has lately massacred an entire family, now targets another whole family, the Hickey-McGees.
+the Answer to Everything: (1990) Attorney Alvaro Hickey assists in the murder of a Tijuana cartel sicaro then becomes the murderer’s lawyer and the cartel’s target.,